Mika-Rsbg/project_encryption/README.md

 # Project Encryption

 Welcome to the encryption_project GitHub repository!
 This repository contains Python code for various encryption methods.
-Currently, the Caesar cipher is fully implemented, while the Enigma, Public Key, and Vigenère ciphers are placeholders that will be completed in the future.
+Currently, the Caesar cipher is fully implemented, the Enigma cipher and decipher is in progress, while the Public Key, and Vigenère ciphers are placeholders that will be completed in the future.

 ## Contents

 - **Caesar Cipher**: Fully implemented Caesar cipher encryption algorithm.
-- **Enigma Cipher**: Placeholder for the Enigma cipher.
+- **Enigma Cipher**: Parts of the Enigma Cipher were already added.
 - **Public Key Cipher**: Placeholder for the Public Key encryption.
 - **Vigenère Cipher**: Placeholder for the Vigenère cipher.
+- **Decipher**: Mostly placeholders for the decipher methodes of the cipher methodes.

 ## Installation